-Time limits and delay when challenging a will
+Time limit for challenging a will

 The case of the window cleaner, the invalid will and the missing money

-In a previous article Naomi Ireson highlighted the dangers of delay in bringing a contentious probate claim and the need to act quickly to avoid an estate being distributed or dissipated before justice can be done.
+In a previous article contentious probate lawyer Naomi Ireson highlighted the dangers of delay in bringing a contentious probate claim and the need to act quickly to avoid an estate being distributed or dissipated before justice can be done.
 The article featured the estate of Julie Spalding who died at the age of 98.
 Her will left her entire estate, worth in the region of £300,000, to her window cleaner, Albert Pearce.

-The validity of her will was challenged, but only after Probate had already been granted.
+The validity of her will was challenged, but only after probate had already been granted.
 The court upheld the challenge on the basis that the deceased lacked mental capacity.
-The court ordered Mr Pearce to repay all the inheritance money he had received, together with the costs of the legal proceedings brought by Mrs Spalding's nephew, Cecil Bray.
+The court ordered Mr Pearce to repay all the inheritance money he had received, together with the costs of the legal proceedings brought by Mrs Spalding’s nephew, Cecil Bray.

 Mr Pearce’s trustee in bankruptcy applied to commit Mr Pearce to prison for breaching the terms of his bankruptcy which were said to constitute deliberate, repeated and serious contempt of court.

 It was alleged that Mr Pearce had done whatever he could to prevent the trustee finding out what had become of the money he had inherited from Mrs Spalding.

 He said he had received between £300,000 and £350,000 and that it was paid into a bank account.
 However, he could not recall which bank nor through which firm of solicitors it was received.
 After that, he said twice that he had no bank account at the time when the inheritance money was paid to him and suggested that the money was paid to him in cash by the solicitors at an unknown address.
 His account was clearly far-fetched.